 Email subscription confirmation email does exactly as its name suggests.
-It serves as a means of confirming the subscriber’s email address after they had typed it in a newsletter subscription form.
+It serves as a means of confirming the subscriber’s email address after they have typed it in an email newsletter subscription form.

 Here’s an example of such an email from Figma.